 My artistic process derives from a balance of intuitive and concept driven method of experimental creation.
 In my drawings, I seek to create visual tension through automatic and intended mark making.
 I like to fuse binary concepts and techniques of representation, from contrasting languages of wet and dry textures, precision and chaos, into stimulatory layers as to create conceptual proximity between forces of opposition and displacement.

 I experience my artistic production as an act of creative play between subject and object, and aim for a convulsive spontaneity in the journey of their creation.
 Similarly, I express my ideas and concepts through cross-disciplinary mediums of painting, writing, installation, multimedia and filmmaking.

 My art is birthed out of a mix of pain and personal experiences derived from the collective human condition.
 Through line, I aspire to lift the viewer.
 My art seeks to awaken the consciousness and eradicate/transform borders – connecting people to ideas and stories where they can mirror themselves and transcend into formless dimension.
-I seek to present a holistic visual guide in how one can remedy the soul from that of suffering to resilience and authentic personal self empowerment.
-All my creative outlets act as transparent extensions of my life and my perpetual curiosity, search to identify and empower through the power of art and social practices by way of education, empathy, inspiration, advocacy and empowerment.
+I seek to present a holistic visual guide in how one can remedy the soul from that of suffering to resilience and authentic personal self-empowerment.
+My art is an extensions of my life and my perpetual curiosity to identify by way of education, empathy, inspiration, advocacy and empowerment.